Workplace Discrimination Solicitors

 Similarly, your employer has a duty to treat all staff fairly and appropriately.
 Starting at the interview stage and continuing throughout your contractual employment.

 The Equality Act protects employees from being discriminated against because of certain characteristics, known as ‘protected characteristics’.
 This means that you can’t be treated unfavourably or less favourably than another person due to your age, race, gender, disability, religion or belief, marital status, sexual orientation or maternity status.

 If you are treated differently on the basis of a ‘protected characteristic’, you may be able to make a direct discrimination claim.
 Types of claim could include age discrimination, religious discrimination, discrimination whilst pregnant or sexual discrimination at work.

-To be successful, our employment lawyers will need to demonstrate that you’ve been treated less favourably than someone else with the same protected characteristic as you.
+To be successful, our employment lawyers will need to demonstrate that you’ve been treated less favourably than someone else without the same protected characteristic as you.
 This person is known as a ‘comparator’.

 Indirect discrimination can occur when an employer puts in place a policy or procedure that disadvantages certain members of the workforce.
 If this policy is detrimental to you and your employer can’t justify their decision, you may be able to bring a claim for indirect discrimination.

 An example of indirect discrimination would be to ban all employees from working part time.
 This could be deemed discriminatory against women, since they’re more likely than men to request flexible working around childcare.